 Dave B. – we don’t have a lot to start with because that money will disappear from our cash flow for 10 years or so.
 This needs to be discussed at the EC not with wider committee.

-Peggy OA - 12:30 EST Thursday webinar about investments.
+Peggy OA - 12:30 EST Thursday CSSP webinar about investments.
 Peggy will share the information, it is free to attend, membership perk.

 Donn C., Dave B. and Wes will start looking into this.